 - Negatively impact the ability of humanitarian protection, human rights, or relief organizations to provide assistance or access affected populations,

-- Incite the targeting or surveillance of groups that can be identified based on their political, religious, ethnic or ideological affiliation or membership, or organizations and actors protected by international humanitarian law;
+- Incite the targeting or surveillance of groups that can be identified based on their political, religious, ethnic, racial, or ideological affiliation or membership, or organizations and actors protected by international humanitarian law;

 - Disrupt potential ceasefire agreements, peacekeeping operations, or diplomatic solutions to conflict or insecurity, among other matters.